salammemphis/Image-Registration/README.md

 # Image-Registration
-This project is designed to provide hands-on experiences on image registration.
-A lecture has been added on image registration where I have explained image registration basics, different methods.
-Also, I have developed an end-to-end pipeline for multi-modal complex image registration using ANTs.
+This project is designed to provide hands-on experiences on image registration for 2D/3D data.
+Registering multimodal data obtained from various instruments such as EM, LM, SEM, PALM, MR .etc is very challenging.
+I have developed an end-to-end pipeline for multi-modal complex image registration using ANTs.
+To optimize computational complexity and memory requirement, the pipeline has been integrated with HPC.